-Fats Trigger the Intestinal Lymphatic System
+Fat with Cannabis Triggers the Intestinal Lymphatic System

 The lymphatic system is a widespread network that supports immune functioning and helps the body eliminate toxins and waste.
 Hundreds of lymph nodes are found throughout the body, and most people are familiar with them as glands in the armpit, groin or neck that swell up in response to an infection.